openssl/openssl/test/README.ssltest.md

 ## Configuring the client and server

-The client and server configurations can be any valid `SSL_CTX` configurations.
-For details, see the manpages for `SSL_CONF_cmd`.
+The client and server configurations can be any valid `tls_CTX` configurations.
+For details, see the manpages for `tls_CONF_cmd`.

 Give your configurations as a dictionary of CONF commands, e.g.